All adults in Missouri will be eligible for a COVID-19 vaccine in early April

-JEFFERSON CITY, Mo. — Governor Mike Parson announced every adult in the state will eligible to receive a COVID-19 vaccine by April 9.
+JEFFERSON CITY, Mo. — Gov. Mike Parson announced Thursday that every adult in the state will eligible to receive a COVID-19 vaccine by April 9.

 It will happen in two steps.
 Vaccinations will open to people who qualify for Phase 2 on March 29.
 Starting April 9, everyone in the state will be able to get a vaccine.